rollthecloudinc/hedge/README.md

 # Considerations

 New and existing APIs should be created and repurporsed / repalced with maximum reusability in mind across the corporation.
+An example of this is the internal entity API.
+The entity API is intented to manage persistence and search of entities accross any number of source destinations and/or origins.